CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the firm’s stock in a transaction on Thursday, April 22nd.
-The stock was sold at an average price of $25.25, for a total value of $353,348.50.
-Following the completion of the sale, the chairman now directly owns 1,337,211 shares of the company’s stock, valued at $33,764,577.75.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the firm’s stock in a transaction that occurred on Monday, April 26th.
+The stock was sold at an average price of $25.83, for a total transaction of $361,465.02.
+Following the transaction, the chairman now directly owns 1,309,223 shares in the company, valued at $33,817,230.09.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Langley Steinert also recently made the following trade(s):

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Financial Management Professionals Inc. boosted its stake in shares of CarGurus by 14.8% in the 1st quarter.
-Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock valued at $81,000 after buying an additional 441 shares during the period.
-Alpha DNA Investment Management LLC purchased a new position in shares of CarGurus in the 4th quarter valued at about $815,000.
-Teachers Retirement System of The State of Kentucky boosted its stake in shares of CarGurus by 5.8% in the 4th quarter.
-Teachers Retirement System of The State of Kentucky now owns 133,027 shares of the company’s stock valued at $4,221,000 after buying an additional 7,246 shares during the period.
-Eaton Vance Management boosted its stake in shares of CarGurus by 1,081.9% in the 4th quarter.
-Eaton Vance Management now owns 893,574 shares of the company’s stock valued at $28,353,000 after buying an additional 817,968 shares during the period.
-Finally, Norges Bank purchased a new position in shares of CarGurus in the 4th quarter valued at about $63,430,000.
-Institutional investors and hedge funds own 79.44% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+US Bancorp DE lifted its position in CarGurus by 2,353.4% during the first quarter.
+US Bancorp DE now owns 9,372 shares of the company’s stock valued at $223,000 after purchasing an additional 8,990 shares during the period.
+Financial Management Professionals Inc. increased its holdings in CarGurus by 14.8% in the first quarter.
+Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock valued at $81,000 after buying an additional 441 shares in the last quarter.
+Alpha DNA Investment Management LLC purchased a new position in CarGurus in the fourth quarter valued at $815,000.
+Teachers Retirement System of The State of Kentucky increased its holdings in CarGurus by 5.8% in the fourth quarter.
+Teachers Retirement System of The State of Kentucky now owns 133,027 shares of the company’s stock valued at $4,221,000 after buying an additional 7,246 shares in the last quarter.
+Finally, Eaton Vance Management boosted its holdings in CarGurus by 1,081.9% in the 4th quarter.
+Eaton Vance Management now owns 893,574 shares of the company’s stock valued at $28,353,000 after purchasing an additional 817,968 shares during the last quarter.
+Institutional investors own 79.44% of the company’s stock.

-A number of analysts have issued reports on the company.
-Jefferies Financial Group cut their target price on CarGurus from $32.00 to $27.00 and set a “hold” rating for the company in a research note on Wednesday, March 24th.
-Zacks Investment Research downgraded CarGurus from a “hold” rating to a “sell” rating in a research note on Wednesday, April 14th.
-The Goldman Sachs Group raised their target price on CarGurus from $33.00 to $40.00 and gave the stock a “buy” rating in a research note on Monday, January 25th.
-Benchmark increased their price target on CarGurus from $35.00 to $40.00 and gave the stock a “buy” rating in a report on Friday, February 12th.
-Finally, Raymond James upgraded CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price target for the company in a report on Wednesday, April 14th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and seven have given a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and a consensus target price of $31.92.
+A number of equities analysts have recently commented on the stock.
+DA Davidson lowered shares of CarGurus from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $35.00 to $33.00 in a research report on Friday, February 12th.
+Zacks Investment Research lowered shares of CarGurus from a “hold” rating to a “sell” rating in a research report on Wednesday, April 14th.
+Needham & Company LLC reissued a “hold” rating on shares of CarGurus in a report on Friday, February 12th.
+Benchmark lifted their price objective on shares of CarGurus from $35.00 to $40.00 and gave the company a “buy” rating in a report on Friday, February 12th.
+Finally, Raymond James raised shares of CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price objective on the stock in a report on Wednesday, April 14th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have assigned a buy rating to the stock.
+The stock presently has an average rating of “Hold” and an average price target of $31.92.

 CarGurus, Inc operates an online automotive marketplace connecting buyers and sellers of new and used cars in the United States and internationally.
 The company provides consumers an online automotive marketplace where they can search for new and used car listings from its dealers, as well as sell their car in the United States marketplace.